epimorphics/lr-landing/README.md

 and this will run through the assets precompilation, linting and testing before creating a Docker image.
 To view the Docker container you can run `make run`

-To bypass the need for running locally AWS you can pass a global variable to the command with `ECR=local make image`

-You can run `make help` to view a list of other make commands available

 Note that in the production environment, the app will be accessed via the URL path `/app/root`.
 When running the docker image locally, you will need to access the application via a proxy, otherwise, the paths for JS, CSS and image